The reason you are reading this blog is that infertility and motherhood are the two inverse terms that are bothering you right now.

 The technique of IUI is less invasive and can be performed during the natural cycle or with the help of a medicated cycle.

 Also, the sperm is washed in IUI which means the ratio of motile sperm increases.
 In addition, the distance traveled by the sperm is cut down by directly inserting the sperm into the uterus; hence the chances of fertilization are better than the natural process.

 The process of IUI is recommended to patients who, apart from having infertility issues, aren’t able to conceive because of other reasons- travel schedule, work schedule, or sexual dysfunction.

 You have to consult your insurance company to check which treatment option is covered in insurance policies and you may decide accordingly.

 Causes of Infertility

 As said, IUI is suitable for patients with unexplained fertility issues.
-However IVF is a more popular process for couples who face severe male infertility, couples with genetic disorders, the woman above 40, failure of IUI sessions or patients with blocked Fallopian tubes.
+However, IVF is a more popular process for couples who face severe male infertility, couples with genetic disorders, women above 40, failure of IUI sessions, or patients with blocked Fallopian tubes.

 Choose the Best

 For deciding whether IVF or IUI is better for you, get in touch with Dr. Shivani Bhutani, EVA Hospital, and ask her for suggestions.